supanile/supanile/README.md

 Student at King Mongkut's Institute of Technology Ladkrabang
 ----------------

 I'm a passionate student at KMITL, specializing in Applied Mathematics within the Faculty of Science.
-My goal is to become a proficient Software Engineer, combining my mathematical skills with a love for coding.
-Currently on a journey of learning and growth in the world of software development.
+My goal is to become a proficient Data Engineer, combining my mathematical skills with a love for coding.
+Currently on a journey of learning and growth in the world of Data.

 * 🌍  I'm based in Bangkok, Thailand
 * 🖥️  See my portfolio at [Click!](http://supawit.com)